gasproni/queryiteasy/README.md

-The aim of this project is to provide a wrapper to the Java JDBC API to reduce the amount of boilerplate code and the possibility of programmer errors.
+The aim of this project is to provide a wrapper to the Java JDBC API to reduce the amount of boilerplate code as well as the occurrence of programmer errors.
 It is written in Java 8.

 To compile execute the "gradlew build" (or "gradlew.bat build" if in Windows) script.
 That will download the necessary